Table of Contents

 - Notes: Free entry first Sunday of every month

-This is just a selection of the sights that Vienna’s 1st District has to offer; each can be reached by foot or via the efficient tram system or underground.
+This is just a selection of the sights that Vienna’s 1st District has to offer; each can be reached by foot (approximately one hour with no stops) or via the efficient tram system or underground.

 Buy the guides